tensorpack/tensorpack/docs/tutorial/extend/input-source.md

 * Indeed it's often fast, but not necessarily.
 With Python you have access to many other fast libraries, which might be unsupported in TF.
 * Python may be just fast enough.

-    As long as data preparation keeps up with training, and the latency of all four blocks in the above figure is hidden, __faster reader brings no gains to overall throughput__.
+    Keep in mind: as long as data loading speed can keep up with training, and the latency of all four blocks in the above figure is hidden, __a faster reader brings no gains to overall throughput__.

     For most types of problems, up to the scale of multi-GPU ImageNet training, Python can offer enough speed if you use a fast library (e.g. `tensorpack.dataflow`).
-    See the [Efficient DataFlow](/tutorial/efficient-dataflow.html) tutorial on how to build a fast Python reader with DataFlow.
+    See the [Efficient DataFlow](/tutorial/efficient-dataflow.html) tutorial on how to build a fast Python reader with `tensorpack.dataflow`.

 ### TensorFlow Reader: Cons
 The disadvantage of TF reader is obvious and it's huge: it's __too complicated__.